 "Stand erect with arms outstretched, horizontal with the shoulders.
 Now spin around clockwise.
 As with all the Rites, start with nine repetitions, increase three per 2 weeks until you work up to 21 reps per day."
 A tip for this is to look at the end of your right hand as a reference point.

-"Sit erect on rug or carpet with feet stretched out in front.
-The legs must be perfectly straight -- back of knees must be well down or close to the rug.
+"Sit erect on a carpet with feet stretched out in front.
+The legs must be perfectly straight -- the back of knees must be well down or close to the rug.
 Place the hands flat on the rug, fingers together, and the hands pointing outward slightly.
-Chin should be on chest -- head forward."
+Chin should be on the chest -- head forward."

 "Now gently raise the body, at the same time bend the knees so that the legs from the knees down are practically straight up and down.
-The arms, too, will also be vertical while the body from shoulders to knees will be horizontal.
-As the body is raised upward allow the head gently to fall backward so that the head hangs backward as far as possible when the body is fully horizontal.
-Hold this position for a few moments, return to first position, and RELAX for a few moments before performing the Rite again."
+The arms will also be vertical, while the body from shoulders to knees will be horizontal.
+As the body is raised upward, allow the head gently to fall backward so that the head hangs backward as far as possible when the body is fully horizontal.
+Hold this position for a few moments, return to the first position, and RELAX for a few moments before performing the Rite again."

 "When the body is pressed up to complete horizontal position, tense every muscle in the body."